Oscillator (EP)

 Oscillator is an EP by Information Society.
 It was their first new commercial release after six-year break.

 This six-song record uses the vocal stylings of newcomer Christopher Anton, as well as a range of intriguing guests and remixers.
 In addition to four mixes of the underground hit "Back in the Day", there is a live recording of "Great Big Disco World", made at Club Milky Robot in Osaka, Japan, in 2006.

-Online release
+Release

 Oscillator was released March 19, 2007, as an Internet-only EP, offered for purchase through a variety of web-based music retailers including iTunes, Napster and Rhapsody.